 Not only is grooming required for maintaining your dog’s health, it is also a great bonding experience for you and your dog.
 It is always important that your dog is a willing participant in the grooming process, and choosing the right supplies is the first step in making them feel more comfortable.
 Cheers to a well groomed, healthy and happy pup!

-Visit Whiskers N Paws to find all the supplies you need for grooming your dog at home, or book a grooming session with one of our professional groomers!
+Visit Whiskers N Paws to find all the supplies you need for grooming your dog or cat at home, or book a grooming session with one of our professional groomers!
 Healthy pet care is made easy at WNP.